Clauric/GMIT-Programming-and-Scripting-Assignment/README.md

   ## Setup

-  In order to run the scripts in this repositroy, it is necessary to have a complier capable of compiling Python 3.7.2.
+  In order to run the scripts in this repository, it is necessary to have a complier capable of compiling Python 3.7.2.
 In addition, it will be necessary to install the external libraries described above if there is a requirement to run Q10.

   All the codes in this repository have been tested using <a href="https://cmder.net/">Cmder</a>, with the <a href="https://www.anaconda.com/">Anaconda</a> being the default Python platform.